 After the initial recording, the accounting for the asset and obligation take separate paths.
 Essentially, the leased asset is accounted for like any other owned asset of the company.
 The asset is typically depreciated over the lease term (or useful life, depending on a variety of conditions).
 The depreciation method might be straight-line or an accelerated approach.
-The Obligation Under Capital Lease liability is accounted for like a note payable.
+The Obligation Under Financing Lease liability is accounted for like a note payable.
 In the lease example, the amounts correspond to those illustrated for the mortgage note introduced earlier in the chapter.
 The first lease payment would be accounted for as follows:

 Notice that this entry results in recording interest expense, not rent.
-This strategy would be applied for each successive payment, until the final payment extinguishes the Obligation Under Capital Lease account.
+This strategy would be applied for each successive payment, until the final payment extinguishes the Obligation Under Financing Lease account.
 The accounting outcome is virtually identical to that associated with the mortgage note illustrated earlier in the chapter.